sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Test-BrokerLicenseServer.md

 ## Return Values

 ### System.String
+Test-BrokerLicenseServer returns:
-Test-BrokerLicenseServer returns:<br>o 'Compatible' - the server is a compatible license server that can be used.<br>o 'Incompatible' - the server is an incompatible license server that can't be used.<br>o 'Inaccessible' - the server cannot be accessed.
-The server may be down, unreachable, or non-existent.<br>o 'InternalError - the server can't be used due to an internal error.
+o 'Compatible' - the server is a compatible license server that can be used.
+o 'Incompatible' - the server is an incompatible license server that can't be used.
+o 'Inaccessible' - the server cannot be accessed.
+The server may be down, unreachable, or non-existent.
+o 'InternalError - the server can't be used due to an internal error.
 A required licensing component on the server may not be installed, configured, or working correctly.
 ## Examples

 ### Example 1

 ```
 C:\PS> Test-BrokerLicenseServer -LicenseServerAddress "machine.domain" 1234
 ```

 #### Description
 Tests whether or not the license server "machine.domain" with port number 1234 can be used.
 ### Example 2

 ```
 C:\PS> Test-BrokerLicenseServer -LicenseServerAddress "machine.domain"
 ```

 #### Description
 Tests whether or not the license server "machine.domain" with port number 2700 can be used.